williamdsw/saroo-configuration-list/J/T-7103G/README.md

-# Cross Romance - Koi to Mahjong to Hanafuda to (J)
+# Cross Romance - Koi to Mahjong to Hanafuda to (Japan)

 SAROO's attributes configuration for this game.